 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
+Performance materiality was set at 70% of materiality for the 2023 audit (2022: 70%).
+In determining performance materiality, we considered the following factors:

-Group financial statements Parent charitable company financial statements Performance materiality 70% (2021: 70%) of group materiality 70% (2021:70%) of parent charitable company materiality Basis and rationale for determining performance materiality In determining performance materiality, we considered the following factors: our risk assessment, including our assessment of the group's overall control environment; and our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.
+- our risk assessment, including our assessment of the control environment; and - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.